jondeuce/DECAES.jl/docs/src/cli.md

 ### [Passing image masks](@id passmasks)

-Image masks can be passed into DECAES.jl using the `--mask` flag:
+Image masks can be passed into DECAES using the `--mask` flag:

 ```@example
 println("\$ export JULIA_NUM_THREADS=$(Threads.nthreads())") # hide